AdobeDocs/release-notes.en/current.md

 ### New [!DNL Campaign] tutorials and courses {#tutorials-campaign}

-New videos, tutorials, or courses published for Adobe Campaign.
+New videos, tutorials, or courses published for [!DNL Adobe Campaign].

 |Published|Name|Type|Description |Application|
 | -----------| ---------- | ---------- | ---------- |---------- |